-With the growing diversity of the population in New Zealand, health practitioners are experiencing more cross-cultural interactions with migrant and refugee patients from linguistically, culturally and religiously diverse backgrounds, as well as cross-cultural interactions between colleagues in a culturally diverse workplace.
+With increasing cultural diversity of the population in New Zealand, health practitioners are experiencing more cross-cultural interactions with migrant and refugee patients from linguistically, culturally and religiously diverse backgrounds, as well as cross-cultural interactions between colleagues in a culturally diverse workplace.

 The New Zealand Ministry of Health requires District Health Boards to provide services that acknowledge the diversity of cultures and ensure services are accessible, culturally appropriate, effective and safe.
 As well, the Health Practitioners Competence Assurance Act 2003 (HPCAA) requires registration authorities to set standards of clinical competence and cultural competence.